paidinesh7/Second-Brain/README.md

-# Second Brain: The Sovereign Personal Context Vault
+# Second Brain: Personal Context Vault

-A lightweight, self-hosted, and bidirectional Markdown template to compile your biography, operating manual, and professional playbooks into an AI-ready personal database.
+A lightweight, self-hosted template to compile your biography, operating manual, and professional playbooks into a database.
 Fully compatible with Obsidian.

 ---